powell-clark/supervised-machine-learning/README.md

 ## 📚 Notebooks

-🚀 Quick Start: Click any "Open in Colab" link below to run notebooks directly in your browser - no setup required!
+🚀 Quick Start:  Run notebooks directly in your browser - no setup required!
+1. Click any "Open in Colab" button above
+2. In Colab: Click "Connect" (top-right)
+3. Click "Runtime" > "Run all" (top menu)

 ### 1a_logistic_regression_theory.ipynb
 Theory & from-scratch implementation of logistic regression using the Wisconsin Breast Cancer dataset.